-As in the previous years, the TMT sector (technology, media and telecommunications) had great momentum in Switzerland in 2021 and 2022.
-The TMT sector together with the Industrial Markets accounted for one-third of all transactions as well as one-fourth of the transaction volume being attributable to these sectors in the first half of 2022.
-With regard to transaction volume, however, the 10 largest M&A deals accounted for almost 80 per cent of the entire transaction volume of the first half of 2022.
+As in the previous years, the TMT sector (technology, media and telecommunications) had great momentum in Switzerland in 2022 and 2023.
+The TMT sector together with the Industrial Markets accounted for 40 per cent of all transactions being attributable to these sectors in the first half of 2023.
+With regard to transaction volume, however, the 10 largest M&A deals accounted for almost 85 per cent of the entire transaction volume of the first half of 2023.
+The largest transaction involving a Swiss buyer and a Swiss target in the first half of 2023 was the acquisition by UBS of the Credit Suisse group, with a deal value of approximately US\$3.5 billion.
+Although not the largest transaction by value, the takeover of Credit Suisse by UBS will have significant consequences on the Swiss banking industry, given the importance of these banking groups in Switzerland.